jeanbaptisteb/ACT/README.md

 - [Development roadmap](#development-roadmap)

 ## Introduction and motivation
 This is a Python implementation of the method "Analysis of Contingency Tables" presented in García-Pérez, M.A., Núñez-Antón, V. & Alcalá-Quintana, R. *Analysis of residuals in contingency tables: Another nail in the coffin of conditional approaches to significance testing*.
 Behav Res 47, 147–161 (2015). https://doi.org/10.3758/s13428-014-0472-0.
-(NB: I have no connection to the authors.)

 The method avoids losing control of type I error rates, which typically happens with the very common method "performing an omnibus test on the contingency table first, and if the test is significant, analyzing the residuals".
 García-Pérez et al. explain in their paper why it should be avoided, and suggest the "ACT" method as a possible remedy.